 What are WorldSkills UK Competitions?

-Our programme of activity and the UK’s participation in international competitions is supported by the UK Government, Governments in Scotland, Wales and Northern Ireland and partners in industry and further education.
-Apprenticeship levy funds can be used to pay for training, education and assessment, including participation in a skills competition that directly contributes to achieving the apprenticeship standard if agreed by the employer/college/provider.
+The Competition activity and the UK’s participation in international competitions is supported by the UK Government, Governments in Northern Ireland, Scotland and Wales and partners in industry and education.

 Why get involved?

 WorldSkills UK Competitions deliver benefits to apprentices and students but also to their employers, training providers and colleges.

 Taking part in the Competitions equips apprentices in industry with the world-class skills needed to help organisations maintain their competitive edge.
 Read more here.

 For colleges and independent training providers, participating in Competitions, provides a proven method to achieve real results for young repel of all abilities.
 Read more here.

 Inclusive Skills Competitions are open to students working up to a Level 1.
 The Competitions showcase the skills of students with learning difficulties, building links between further education colleges (specialist and mainstream), work-based learning providers and employers across the country.